melikecolak/Actor-critic-algorithm-for-CVRP/README.md

   .ipynb_checkpoints: Jupyter Notebook checkpoints for version control.
   pytorch_models: Contains the PyTorch models used in the project.
   results: Directory for storing the results of the experiments.
-  ReinforceAttempt_V1.ipynb: Main Jupyter Notebook containing the implementation and training process.
+  Actor_Critic_CVRP.ipynb: Main Jupyter Notebook containing the implementation and training process.

 # Methodology